cftgithub/ChiafongTsao/README.md

 - jQuery

 **Challenges**
-- Coming up with a design to incorporate all information in one page without looking cluttered.
-    * Solution: Selecting
+- Deciding on layout and design
+    * Solution: Start with a baseline design to complete a deliverable product and then modifications can be made later to improve UI/UX

 **Future Upgrades**
-- Separate portfolio page for my work
+- Separate team project to a separate page
+- Add more links and information